nikitastepnik/2022-2-VK-EDU-FS-BACKEND-N-STEPANOV-Django-/README.md

 # 2022-02-VK-EDU-FS-BACKEND-N-STEPANOV

-Домашние работы блока Backend (Python) курса VK Fullstack-разработка
+Homework of the Backend (Python) block of the VK Fullstack development course